Advertisement

 A big striper often seals the Montauk slam for light-tackle and fly anglers.
 John McMurray

-For over 100 years, Montauk’s prominent lighthouse has solemnly stood in the background during countless skirmishes between anglers and striped bass, bluefish and false albacore off the surrounding hallowed shores.
-Montauk Point is a confluence where all the necessary factors come together: a number of rips, underwater boulders, a kelp-laden coastline and plenty of forage.
+For more than 100 years, Montauk’s prominent lighthouse has solemnly stood in the background during countless skirmishes between anglers and striped bass, bluefish and false albacore off the surrounding hallowed shores.
+Montauk Point is a confluence where all the necessary factors come together: numbers of rips, underwater boulders, kelp-laden coastline and plenty of forage.
 A spot commonly known as “The Rip” is the angling epicenter.
-It’s where currents push around the Point, often colliding with shifting winds to create a froth, right in front of the lighthouse.
+It’s where currents push around the point, often colliding with shifting winds to create a froth, right in front of the lighthouse.

 Advertisement

 The churning waters create confusion for schooling baitfish, allowing bass, blues and albies to ambush prey in surprise attacks.
-On the south side of the Rip lie towering, hard-packed sand and clay cliffs, piscatorial landmarks sporting catchy names such as Warhol’s, Ditch Plains and Turtle Cove.
-On the north side of the Point, boulder-strewn stretches known as Stepping Stones, Shagwong Point and False Point are striper havens.
-Big bass go there to feed on lobsters and crabs that inhabit the submarine structures.
+On the south side of the rip sit towering, hard-packed sand and clay cliffs, piscatorial landmarks sporting catchy names such as Warhol’s, Ditch Plains and Turtle Cove.
+On the north side of the point, boulder-strewn stretches known as Stepping Stones, Shagwong Point and False Point are striper havens.
+Big striped bass go there to feed on lobsters and crabs that inhabit the submarine structures.
 Fort Pond Cove, a little farther west, attracts roving schools of albies, bass and blues that trap bait inside the cove.

 Take it to the Top